 Skip to content

-New York Smart Solar℠
+New York & New Jersey Smart Solar℠

 Image description

-Exploring Agrivoltaics
+Advancing Agrivoltaics

-One possible solution is farming with solar.
 As AFT has defined it, an agrivoltaic system is a ground-mounted photovoltaic solar energy system that has been intentionally planned and designed with agricultural producers or experts and is constructed and operated to achieve integrated and simultaneous production of both solar energy and marketable agricultural products—including crop production, grazing, and animal husbandry—on the land beneath and/or between rows of solar panels, as soon as agronomically feasible and optimal for the agricultural producer after the commercial solar operation date and continuing until decommissioning.

 Agrivoltaics, if done right, can be a viability tool for farmers, diversifying income from the lease payment, producing energy and keeping the land in active agricultural production.